Team DMC

 • The circular shapes represent each of the direct service providers and/or administrative team members.

-• The circular shapes with a bold line and white center show other important pieces of our organizational structure such as the Safety Committee, Volunteers, Youth Advisors, and ADRC Partners like 211 OC, CHIOC, and Alzheimer’s OC.
+• The circular shapes with a bold line and white center show other important pieces of our organizational structure such as the Safety Committee, Volunteers, Youth Advisors.

 Please CLICK HERE for the accessible word version of our organization chart in a table format.